-Simple lipids include triglycerides, which are the most common form of fat in the diet.
+- Simple: include triglycerides, which are the most common form of fat in the diet.
 These are the best reserve of food material, and act as an insulator and protector of internal organs.

-Compound lipids consist of a lipid and a non-lipid compound; lipoproteins are compound lipids and these are what carry fat around in the bloodstream.
+- Compound: consist of a lipid and a non-lipid compound; lipoproteins are compound lipids and these are what carry fat around in the bloodstream.

-Derived lipids are products of simple and compound lipids.
+- Derived: products of simple and compound lipids.
 These include sterol (sub-group of steroids) compounds such as cholesterol, and fat-soluble vitamins.
 Yes you read that right, we need fat to produce steroid hormones like cortisol (regulator of the stress response) and sex hormones (estrogen and testosterone).